Menesth/BasicML/README.md

 # BasicML

-Implementation of machine learning algorithms
+Implementation of machine learning algorithms using numpy